 The lyrics of Auld Lang Syne (which we can't abbreviate because ice buckets) are from a 1788 poem by an old Scot called Robert Burns.
 Well, Burns attributed the lyrics to unwritten remarks by an unnamed old man.
 But a few graphs of it very closely (near verbatim) resemble a poem called "Old Long Syne" written in 1711 by a man called James Watson.
 It's assumed Burns at least wrote the rest of it.
 Things like: Is thy sweet Heart now grown so cold, that loving Breast on thine.
 Catchy.
 Apparently, the Boy Scouts of America sing it at the end of their jamborees.
 Now you want a "Things you didn't know about Boy Scouts", right!?

 About 22% of Americans cop to passing out before the clock strikes 12.
-Unless you’re Cinderella and you gotta buck before your whip turns pumpkin, then there's no excuse.
+Unless you’re Cinderella and you gotta go before your carriage turns into a pumpkin, then there's no excuse.
 Being conscious to recognize midnight is the whole reason there was even a party, man.
-That and eating all the pigs in a blanket.
+So enjoy the countdown to 2020 and raise a glass of bubbly to a Happy New Year.